michaeldegraaff/blog/content/entity_composer_templates.md

 * Create an Entity Composer template
 * Add an item definition to the catalog
 * Link template to an item definition
-* Link sellable item to an item definition
 * Set a property value for a sellable item
 * Link the entity view to the Entity Composer template